Tropicalista/search-console/readme.txt

 In most cases, #1 will work fine and is way easier.

 == Changelog ==

+= 2.4.9 =
+* Update auth method to comply to Google deprecation notice of OOB
+* Added custom permission
+* Simplify code and added react router

 = 2.4.8 =
 * FIx readme